-- Unless otherwise specified, follow PEP 8. - It's OK to use lines longer than 79 chars if it improves the code readability. - Don't put your name in the code you contribute; git provides enough metadata to identify author of the code.
+- We use black for code formatting.
+There is a hook in the pre-commit config that will automatically format your code before every commit.
+You can also run black manually with tox -e pre-commit. - Don't put your name in the code you contribute; git provides enough metadata to identify author of the code.
 See https://help.github.com/en/github/using-git/setting-your-username-in-git for setup instructions.